 None of this should be mistaken with the inevitable conflict that arises in a quick-paced, flexible workplace.
 Emotional heat is produced by invention, discussion, and decision-making by definition.

 This is not creative friction that I’m talking about.
 Employees that create business interruptions are what I’m referring to.
 They interfere with deadlines, learning, and communication.
 They prevent teams from reaching their full potential and kill innovation.

 If you’re confused about the difference, see this handy HubSpot flowchart.
 Great companies screen these people out or root them out later if they sneak in because they siphon off innovation and profit with their bad deeds.

-But, it requires ongoing sourcing and recruiting efforts from hiring managers, who require strong employer branding with a clear mission and cultural expectations.
+However, it necessitates constant sourcing and recruitment work on the part of hiring managers, who need a strong employer brand with a defined mission and cultural expectations.